enasequence/read_docs/prog_01.md

 ## Introduction

+Submissions to ENA can be made using the interactive Webin submission service, programmatic Webin submission service and the Webin command line submission service.
+This module gives an introduction to the programmatic Webin submission service.

 Submissions of different types can be made using XML through the programmatic Webin submission service.

 A receipt XML with accession numbers is provided upon successful submission.
 Any validation or other errors will be written in the receipt XML as well.

+## Registration

+If you have not submitted to Webin before please [register a submission account](reg_01.html).

 ## Production and test services